zjiayao/BigTwoGame/README.md

     ./java BigTwoClient &
     ...

-First specify your name, then one may join the server:
+First specify your name and join the server:

 ![player](figs/player.png)